DrugBud-Suite/CADD_Vault/docs/De Novo Generation/De Novo Generation.md

   - [DeLinker](https://github.com/oxpig/DeLinker): Deep Generative Models for 3D Linker Design
   - [DRLinker](https://github.com/biomed-AI/DRlinker): Deep Reinforcement Learning for optimization in fragment linking Design
   - [GRELinker](https://github.com/howzh728/GRELinker): A Graph-based Generative Model for Molecular Linker Design with Reinforcement and Curriculum Learning

+- **Using Large Chemical Spaces**
+  - [SyntheMol](https://github.com/swansonk14/SyntheMol): SyntheMol is a generative AI method for designing structurally novel and diverse drug candidates with predicted bioactivity that are easy to synthesize.